You're My Best Friend (Don Williams song)

-"You're My Best Friend" is a song written by Wayland Holyfield, and recorded by American country music artist Don Williams.
+"You're My Best Friend" is a song written by Wayland Holyfield and recorded by American country music artist Don Williams.
 It was released in April 1975 as the first single and title track from the album You're My Best Friend.
-The song was Williams' second No. 1 hit on the Billboard Hot Country Singles chart in June 1975.
+The song was Williams' second number-one hit on the Billboard Hot Country Singles chart in June 1975.
 It has since become one of Williams' signature songs, also reaching the UK Top 40.